The Dutch Prime Minister, Mark Rutte

 Unlike

-Europe, cycling is a great way to be at work or a mode of transport that
+Europe, cycling is a great way to get to work or a mode of transport that

 facilitates social ties and reduces traffic congestion.

-Germany, Holland may probably be a country that uses bicycles most in the world.
+Germany, the Netherlands may probably be the country that uses bicycles the most in the world.

-Even in the heart of Amsterdam is the Bicycle Hotel, which parking space are
+Even in the heart of Amsterdam is the Bicycle Hotel, where parking spaces are

-reserved for cyclists that lodge at the hotel.
+reserved for cyclists who lodge at the hotel.

 Traveling by bike is